 Outlook uses Windows Internet Options configuration

-To download the email images that are located on the Internet, Outlook relies on a properly configured Internet Explorer.
-So if Internet Explorer broke down on you and you started using a different browser or never even bothered configuring Internet Explorer because you are a happy Firefox, Chrome, Opera, etc… user, Outlook won’t be able to download the images either.
+To download the email images that are located on the Internet, Outlook relies on a Windows Internet Options.
+If this hasn’t been configured properly, Outlook won’t be able to download the images either.

 If you need to configure a proxy server, you can do so via;

-Control Panel-> Internet Options-> tab Connections-> button LAN Settings
+- Control Panel-> Network and Internet-> Internet Options-> tab Connections-> button LAN Settings

 Usually it will suffice to enable the option “Automatically detect settings” and disable the rest or simply compare the settings with the configuration settings of your default Internet browser.